Abraham Lincoln Lewis: Entrepreneurship and philanthropy

-Lewis helped to found both the Negro Business League and the National Negro Insurance Association.
-He was a heavy contributor to black colleges such as Jacksonville's Edward Waters College as well as Bethune-Cookman College.
+Lewis helped to found both the Negro Business League and 50-50 Bottling, the first Black-owned bottling company in Florida.

+American Beach

-Due to the Jim Crow laws of the day, blacks were not allowed to enjoy many basic recreational amenities.
+Due to the Jim Crow laws of the day, African Americans were not allowed to enjoy many basic recreational amenities.
 A.L.
 Lewis realized the need for African Americans to have recreational activities for their families, so he founded the Lincoln Golf and Country Club, which featured a clubhouse and facilities.
 In 1935, Lewis purchased 200 acre of Nassau County beachfront land along the Atlantic Ocean.
-Blacks were not permitted on most beaches in Jacksonville, and it was Lewis' dream to create a community where African Americans could visit and own reasonably-priced homes along the ocean.
+African Americans were not permitted on most beaches in Jacksonville, and it was Lewis' dream to create a community where African Americans could visit and own reasonably-priced homes along the ocean.
 This community, which he named American Beach, was a thriving vacation spot throughout the 1930s, 40s, and 50s.
 Summers at American Beach were known for being jammed with families, churches and children.
 The beach included hotels, restaurants and nightclubs as well as homes and other businesses.
+American Beach is listed as part of the National Register of Historic Places.

+Lewis was a heavy contributor to black colleges such as Jacksonville's Edward Waters College, the first HBCU in Florida, and Bethune-Cookman College.

+Legacy

+A.L.
+Lewis died in 1947 and was interred in the family crypt in a historic black Jacksonville cemetery.
+The grave is along the road with a plaque marker placed by the city inscribed with his biography.
+There is a street as well as a youth center named in his honor.
+Additionally, the Lewis & White Business League of Jacksonville is named in his honor.